griffithlab/pVACtools/docs/index.rst

 Breaking changes
 ________________

-- pVACtools now supports variable epitope lengths.
+- pVACtools now supports variable epitope lengths for class II prediction algorithms.
 The previous option ``--epitope-length`` (``-e``) no longer exists.
 It has been replaced with ``--class-i-epitope-length`` (``-e1``) and ``--class-ii-epitope-length`` (``-e2``) for class I and class II epitope lengths, respectively.
 The